Friday, 18 May 2018

-The Development of Editing Technology: The main purpose of editing is to create a smooth sequence of scenes which gives the viewers a better experience while watching.
+The main purpose of editing is to create a smooth sequence of scenes which gives the viewers a better experience while watching.
 Having a smooth sequence of scenes allows the creator to create a compilation of shots that make sense and develop an emotional impact for the audience.

 Primary forms of editing were very basic; the editor’s had to physically cut and glue parts of the film together in order to create continuous film.
 This was made achievable by holding the film up to a light source and correctly identifying the desired frame to cut or join together.
 This method of work was very tedious and time consuming, however this method formed the understructure of editing techniques.